Bottle couple dancing

 • Endocrine: Hypoparathyroidism

-LOQTORZI™ can cause severe or life-threatening infusion-related reactions including hypersensitivity and anaphylaxis.
+LOQTORZI can cause severe or life-threatening infusion-related reactions including hypersensitivity and anaphylaxis.

 Fatal and other serious complications can occur in patients who receive allogeneic hematopoietic stem cell transplantation (HSCT) before or after being treated with a PD-1/PD-L1 blocking antibody.
 Transplant-related complications include hyperacute graft-versus-host-disease (GVHD), acute GVHD, chronic GVHD, hepatic veno-occlusive disease (VOD) after reduced intensity conditioning, and steroid requiring febrile syndrome (without an identified infectious cause).
 These complications may occur despite intervening therapy between PD-1/PD-L1 blockade and allogeneic HSCT.
 Follow patients closely for evidence of transplant-related complications and intervene promptly.
 Consider the benefit versus risks of treatment with a PD-1/PD-L1 blocking antibody prior to or after an allogeneic HSCT.

-LOQTORZI™ can cause fetal harm when administered to a pregnant woman.
+LOQTORZI can cause fetal harm when administered to a pregnant woman.
 Animal studies have demonstrated that inhibition of the PD-1/PD-L1 pathway can lead to increased risk of immune-mediated rejection of the developing fetus resulting in fetal death.
 Advise women of the potential risk to a fetus.
-Advise females of reproductive potential to use effective contraception during treatment with LOQTORZI™ and for 4 months after the last dose.
+Advise females of reproductive potential to use effective contraception during treatment with LOQTORZI and for 4 months after the last dose.

 Lactation

 There are no data on the presence of toripalimab-tpzi in human milk; its effects on the breastfed child, or on milk production.
 Maternal IgG is known to be present in human milk.
 The effects of local gastrointestinal exposure and limited systemic exposure in the breastfed child to toripalimab-tpzi are unknown.
-Because of the potential for serious adverse reactions in breastfed children, advise lactating women not to breastfeed during treatment with LOQTORZI™ and for 4 months after the last dose.
+Because of the potential for serious adverse reactions in breastfed children, advise lactating women not to breastfeed during treatment with LOQTORZI and for 4 months after the last dose.

 Serious Adverse Reactions

-• In JUPITER-02, when LOQTORZI™ was administered in combination with cisplatin and gemcitabine for the first-line treatment of recurrent, locally advanced or metastatic nasopharyngeal carcinoma, serious adverse reactions occurred in 43% of patients.
+• In JUPITER-02, when LOQTORZI was administered in combination with cisplatin and gemcitabine for the first-line treatment of recurrent, locally advanced or metastatic nasopharyngeal carcinoma, serious adverse reactions occurred in 43% of patients.
 Serious adverse drug reactions in ≥2% were thrombocytopenia (14%), neutrophil count decreased (10%), pneumonia (10%), anemia (9%), abnormal hepatic function (2.7%), and rash (2.1%).
 There were three fatal adverse reactions (2.1%): one due to epistaxis; one due to intracranial hemorrhage associated with immune-related thrombocytopenia and coagulopathy; and one due to pneumonia.
-Permanent discontinuation of LOQTORZI™, due to an adverse reaction occurred in 12% of patients.
-Adverse reactions resulting in permanent discontinuation of LOQTORZI™ in ≥1% were pneumonia (2.1%), pulmonary tuberculosis (1.4%), rash (1.4%), and vomiting (1.4%).
-The most common Grade 3 to 4 laboratory abnormalities (≥2%) were decreased neutrophils (58%), decreased lymphocytes (57%), decreased hemoglobin (50%) decreased platelets (33%), decreased potassium (10%), decreased sodium (9%), increased alanine aminotransferase (6%), increased or decreased magnesium (4.2% each), decreased calcium (3.5%), increased aspartate aminotransferase (2.7%), increased bilirubin (2.1%).
+Permanent discontinuation of LOQTORZI, due to an adverse reaction occurred in 12% of patients.
+Adverse reactions resulting in permanent discontinuation of LOQTORZI in ≥1% were pneumonia (2.1%), pulmonary tuberculosis (1.4%), rash (1.4%), and vomiting (1.4%).
+The most common Grade 3 to 4 laboratory abnormalities (≥2%) were decreased neutrophils (58%), decreased lymphocytes (57%), decreased hemoglobin (50%), decreased platelets (33%), decreased potassium (10%), decreased sodium (9%), increased alanine aminotransferase (6%), increased or decreased magnesium (4.2% each), decreased calcium (3.5%), increased aspartate aminotransferase (2.7%), and increased bilirubin (2.1%).

 Common Adverse Reactions